UK lawmaker blames HSBC, Stanchart, Baroda in South Africa corruption

 Hain’s report said that they currently reside in Dubai, and call on the Dubai authorities to extradite them to South Africa to face questioning over the allegations.

-Additional reporting by Ed Cropley in London; Editing by Angus MacSwan
+Additional reporting by Ed Cropley, Laurence White and Rachel Armstrong in London and Nupur Anand in Mumbai; Editing by Angus MacSwan